AmberGlen has a mixture of residential and commercial areas as well as some educational and healthcare institutions.

 In 2010, the city of Hillsboro adopted the AmberGlen Community Plan, which outlined a vision of AmberGlen as a denser, more urban, pedestrian-friendly neighborhood.

-In the years since, some progress has been made towards the plan’s vision: the AmberGlen Central Park is now officially public and new apartment buildings have been popping up.
+In the years since, some progress has been made towards the plan’s vision: the AmberGlen Central Park is now officially public and new buildings have been popping up.
 However, the plans for a denser west AmberGlen with restaurants, shops, and public transit are yet to be realized.